 Leadership and Business Fundamentals, B.A.S.

-The leadership and business fundamentals program is designed for those who have completed an applied associate degree (A.A.S.) and are looking to complete a bachelor's degree.
+The leadership and business fundamentals program is designed for those who have completed or are in their last semester of completing an applied associate degree (A.A.S.) and are looking to complete a bachelor's degree.

 The Leadership and Business Fundamentals Bachelor of Applied Science (B.A.S.) helps you gain fundamental knowledge of accounting, finance, management, marketing, and organizational dynamics while acquiring leadership and team-building skills.
 It is a collaborative program between the Brooks College of Interdisciplinary Studies and the Seidman College of Business.